rkchoudhury/devTinder/deployements/README.md

 --

+- Make sure you have selected the region (eu-north-1) - Right Top section of AWS Dashboard

 ## 2. Connect to AWS Instance

 - Locate your private key file (devtinder-secrete.pem).
 This key is used to launch the instance.
 Open the terminal at that location.